Mac security 101: How secure are Macs, really?

 Back up data

-Backing up your Mac won’t stop viruses, but it can help you recover more quickly.
+Backing up your devices won’t stop a Mac virus, but it can help you recover more quickly.
 If you maintain a recent backup, you should be able to restore from it if your Mac is compromised.

 Clear cache